dgc-network/Learning-Digitalcoin-from-the-Command-Line/04_4_Sending_Coins_with_a_Raw_Transaction.md

 ```
 $ rawtxhex2=$(digitalcoin-cli -named createrawtransaction inputs='''[ { "txid": "'$utxo_txid_1'", "vout": '$utxo_vout_1' }, { "txid": "'$utxo_txid_2'", "vout": '$utxo_vout_2' } ]''' outputs='''{ "'$recipient'": 0.009, "'$changeaddress'": 0.0009 }''')
 ```
 We were _very_ careful figuring out our money math.
-These two UTXOs contain 0.00999999 BTC.
-After sending 0.009 BTC, we'll have .00099999 BTC left.
-We chose .00009999 BTC the transaction fee.
-To accommodate that fee, we set our change to .0009 BTC.
-If we'd messed up our math and instead set our change to .00009 BTC, that additional BTC would be lost to the miners!
+These two UTXOs contain 0.00999999 DGC.
+After sending 0.009 DGC, we'll have .00099999 DGC left.
+We chose .00009999 DGC the transaction fee.
+To accommodate that fee, we set our change to .0009 DGC.
+If we'd messed up our math and instead set our change to .00009 DGC, that additional DGC would be lost to the miners!
 If we'd forgot to make change at all, then the whole excess would have disappeared.
 So, again, _be careful_.

 Fortunately, we can triple-check with the `btctxfee` alias from the JQ Interlude:
 ```